kgateway-dev/kgateway/README.md

    curl -vik localhost:8080/status/200 -H "host: www.example.com"
    ```

+Congratulations!
+You successfully installed Gloo Gateway and used an HTTP gateway to expose the httpbin sample app.

 > **Note**
 > To learn more about Gloo Gateway's support for the Kubernetes Gateway API, see the [docs](https://docs.solo.io/gloo-gateway/v2/).
->
-> The existing Gloo Edge v1 APIs were not changed and continue to be fully supported.
-To find the latest version for the Gloo Edge v1 API, see the [main branch](https://github.com/solo-io/gloo/tree/main).

 ## About Gloo Gateway
 Gloo Gateway is a feature-rich, Kubernetes-native ingress controller and next-generation API gateway based on the Kubernetes Gateway API.
 Gloo Gateway is exceptional in its function-level routing; its support for legacy apps, microservices and serverless; its discovery capabilities; its numerous features; and its tight integration with leading open-source projects.
 Gloo Gateway is uniquely designed to support hybrid applications in which multiple technologies, architectures, protocols, and clouds can coexist.